 - Line a baking sheet with tinfoil or baking parchment.
 If using tinfoil, spray lightly with cooking spray to prevent sticking

 - Roll into a sausage shape and then cut into pinwheel slices about one-inch in thickness.

 - Place onto the prepared baking tray.
 Brush with beaten egg.1 small egg

 I am not a nutritionist.
-The nutrition information has been calculated using an on-line calculator and is provided for information purposes only.
-If the calorie count is important to you, you should consider calculating it yourself, using your preferred tool.
+The nutrition information has been calculated using an on-line calculator, and is intended for information and guidance purposes only.
+If the nutrition information is important to you, you should consider calculating it yourself, using your preferred tool.

-If you made this recipe and enjoyed it, please don’t forget to give me a star rating in the comments below.
-And if you’d like to get in touch, you can email me on [email protected] I’d love to hear from you.
+If you made this recipe and enjoyed it, I’d love it if you could give me a star rating in the comments below.
+And if you’d like to get in touch, you can email me at [email protected].
+I’d love to hear from you.
 And don’t forget to subscribe to my mailing list so you can grab yourself a copy of my FREE COOKBOOK!